srl-labs/srl-sros-telemetry-lab/README.md

 The Nokia Service Router Operating System (SR OS) is robust and scalable OS and provides the foundation of Nokia's comprehensive portfolio of physical and virtualized routers.
 Provides Streaming Telemetry based on the OpenConfig gnmi.proto and the proprietary NOKIA SR OS YANG data models suporting sample, target-defined, on-change telemetry based on dial-in or dial-out calls.

-This lab is a small augmentation of the original srl-telemetry-lab https://github.com/srl-labs/srl-telemetry-lab wich basically represents a small Clos fabric with [Nokia SR Linux](https://learn.srlinux.dev/) switches running as containers and a super spine layer composed by [Nokia SROS](https://www.nokia.com/networks/technologies/service-router-operating-system/) DC Gateways on a containerized vSIM image connected through an ovs-bridge.
+This lab is a small augmentation of the original srl-telemetry-lab https://github.com/srl-labs/srl-telemetry-lab wich basically represents a small Clos fabric with [Nokia SR Linux](https://learn.srlinux.dev/) switches running as containers and a DC gateways layer composed by [Nokia SROS](https://www.nokia.com/networks/technologies/service-router-operating-system/) DC Gateways on a containerized vSIM image connected through an ovs-bridge.
 The lab topology consists of a Clos/DCI, plus a Streaming Telemetry stack comprised of gnmic, prometheus and grafana applications.

 Goals of this lab: